-Why is it important to work with a Registered breeder?
+Why is it important to work with an ethical Registered breeder?

 My first Balinese was not a registered or purebred kitten, In other words his breeder did not have "papers" for him, nor any of her cats or their kittens.
 Although the breeder I got him from was very adamant that he was, it was very obvious after I became a breeder and started working with traceable registered pedigrees that he was not.
 That was ok, I still really loved him despite feeling lied to, and this fueled my fire towards keeping the Siamese and Balinese breed pure and true to their breed, as well as supporting and promoting ethical breeders.

 The Old Style Siamese are a fantastically healthy breed and I'd like to encourage you to view yourselves as their guardians and to purchase from breeders who have researched and registered their pedigrees with a legitimate registering body to ensure the long health and viability of the Siamese and Balinese cats.
 If I don't have kittens I would be happy to recommend other local registered breeders.

 ********A word about legitimate registries: TICA, CFA, CFF, ACFA and ACA are the ONLY legitimate registries in America.********